De'Ante Saunders

-De'Ante Tymon "Pop" Saunders (pronounced dee-AHN-tay) (born September 19, 1992) is an American football defensive back.
+De'Ante Tymon "Pop" Saunders (pronounced dee-AHN-tay) (born September 19, 1992) is an American former professional football defensive back.
 He played college football at Tennessee State.
 He was signed as an undrafted free agent by the Cleveland Browns.

 High school

 Saunders attended DeLand High School where he played running back and defensive back.
 During his sophomore season DeLand advanced through the playoffs, losing state championship.
 As a junior, he rushed for 1,634 yards and 23 touchdowns.
 DeLand once again reached the state championship game.
 As a senior, Saunders, as a running back, rushed the ball 25 times for 140 yards and two touchdowns while catching one pass for one yard.